By Louise Misiewicz

 Scenario 1: Current structure

-Let’s say you pay yourself £100K out of the limited company.
-For simplicity let’s imagine that you are using £50K of this money for a property investment as follows:
+Let’s say you pay yourself £100K out of the limited company and use £50K for a property investment:

 You then buy a property using the above money that makes £500 per month profit: